Women's and Gender Studies (M.S.) - Women, Health and Sexuality

 Apply your Knowledge

 As a student, you need not wait until you graduate to put your knowledge, research and skills to use-if you choose to do an internship rather than a thesis, your internship work will involve you in the community.
 Situated in a prime location, you will have access to abundant research and internship opportunities in Baltimore, Washington, Philadelphia, and the surrounding region.
-The on-campus Institute for Teaching and Research on Women (ITROW), founded in 1990, provides even more opportunities for graduate students to research women's issues and promote public education about women.
 If you want workplace experience but cannot devote the time for a full internship, you can choose Field Experience, a 3-unit internship.

 Design your Degree